 A smart choice

 Opera browser is a smart, user friendly browser that can load web content quickly.
 It's in beta release and is missing a few features, but we like it.

 What's new in the latest version of Opera?

 The latest version of the Opera Browser for Android adds a bunch of new features designed to improve your browsing experience.
-Among the changes are: a new bookmark feature, swipe up to search feature, speed dial + button, and the possibility to edit Speed Dial entries.
+Among the changes are: a new tab synchronization feature, improved text wrap, 64-bit suppport, and various stability and usability improvements.

 Clicking the Download link will take you to a page on the Google Play store, from where you can download and install the app